simularity/SimGen/README.md

 A **context** - Often it's useful to have more than one 'copy' of a thing - A simulation of people might have a bunch of people modelled with identical code.
 The external Prolog program starts a single behavior (node) with a context.

-A **C-N Pair** - During a simulation a context may be executing any number of nodes, and there may be any number of contexts.
-A **C-N Pair** is a single node being run by a single context.
-Nodes are definitional.
-C-N pairs are dynamic objects.
+A **C-N Pair** - Context-node pair. internal name for an active node

 A **node** - a fundamental unit of behavior - do things in sequence.
 Do them in parallel.
 Try things until one succeeds.
 We're migrating away from describing nodes to talking of behaviors and sub-behaviors.